Click the questions below to find the answers.

-When someone asks what is the accuracy of a machine, it is actually a rather loaded question.
+When someone asks what the accuracy of a machine is, it is a rather loaded question.
 The more you know about the subject, the more difficult it becomes to answer.
-I can easily turn a diameter close to the chuck on the lathe within .0002″ (2 tenths of a thousandth of an inch).
+I can easily turn a diameter close to the chuck on the lathe within .0002″ (2-tenths of a thousandth of an inch).
 Does this mean the machine is built to that tolerance?
-No, but it does mean the lead screw is accurate*, the cutting tool is sharp and properly shaped and the diameter I am cutting is large enough not to deflect.
+No, but it does mean the lead screw is accurate*, the cutting tool is sharp and properly shaped, and the diameter I am cutting is large enough not to deflect.
 In many cases, the accuracy of your method of measuring has as much to do with the accuracy of your parts as the machine you are working on.

 * NOTE: Sherline’s leadscrews are precision rolled and are accurate to within 99.97%.
 Rolled threads are much more accurate center to center than those cut with a die or single-pointed tool.

 The tools we make are as accurate as you can build them without expensive grinding and heat treating.
-We have well over a million dollars invested in state-of-the-art CNC machine tools and tooling to mass produce accurate parts.
-To increase the accuracy less than 1% would increase the cost by a factor of 10.
-This simply wouldn’t be cost effective for the average consumer of our products.
-The jump from our $475 lathe to a $5000-$8000 lathe of similar size yields only a minor increase in accuracy, and could result in a loss in versatility, as few other machines offer the combination of features and complete system of accessories available from Sherline.
+We have well over a million dollars invested in state-of-the-art CNC machine tools and tooling to mass-produce accurate parts.
+Increasing the accuracy by less than 1% would increase the cost by a factor of 10.
+This simply wouldn’t be cost-effective for the average consumer of our products.
+The jump from our $600 lathe to a $5000-$8000 lathe of similar size yields only a minor increase in accuracy and could result in a loss in versatility, as few other machines offer the combination of features and a complete system of accessories available from Sherline.

 Keep in mind also that while you need a big machine to make big parts, it is much easier to make accurate small parts on a small machine.
 In addition to the advantages of being able to sit down and get close to your work, the smaller machine will give you a much better “feel” for delicate work than a large machine.
 For example, it is very easy to break extremely small drills if you don’t have some feel for how fast to feed them.
 A large machine simply cannot give you the “touch” you need for doing delicate work.

-How about alignment of the lathe headstock and tailstock?
+How about the alignment of the lathe headstock and tailstock?

 What is “backlash” and how much of it do the leadscrews have?

 Backlash is the play in the engagement between the threads of the leadscrew and the nut that drives the axis that allows a few thousandths of an inch to be turned on the handwheel before the slide starts to move when changing directions.
 This is a fact of life on any machine tool and is accounted for by always making your cuts in the same direction and keeping track of which way you turned the handwheel last.
-On Sherline tools, backlash is usually set to about .003 to .005″ (.08 mm to .12 mm) at the factory.
+On Sherline tools, backlash is usually set to about .003″ or less to .005″ (.08 mm or less) at the factory.
 The X-Y leadscrew on the mill has a backlash adjustment, but it is still recommended that it be set to .003″.
 Sherline CNC machines now also have an adjustable backlash lever on the Z-axis for mills and the leadscrew axis for lathes.

 What kind of materials can I machine?